lszzy/FWDebug/README.md

 Just set `: configurations => ['Debug']` when adding a pod, valid only in Debug mode.

 ## Installation
 CocoaPods installation is recommended for automatic management of dependencies and environment configuration.
-For manual import, please refer to the Example project configuration.

 ### CocoaPods
 The debug library supports Debug and Release environment, it is recommended Debug mode is turned on.
 Podfile example: